-This information is intended to facilitate the completion and submission of your indirect cost rate proposal or Cost Allocation Plan.
-We have designed a series of checklists, forms, samples, and templates to assist you in meeting the ICP or CAP documentation requirements.
+This information is intended to facilitate the completion and submission of your indirect cost rate proposal.
+We have designed a series of checklists, forms, samples, and templates to assist you in meeting the ICP.

 Additional support is provided with links to cost principle guidance and frequently asked questions.

-Please be sure to include the completeness checklist and required certifications with your ICP or CAP.
+Please be sure to include the completeness checklist and required certifications with your ICP.